 There are several reasons why weight gain progresses rapidly after 40.
 The most common causes, which also make losing weight after 40 difficult, are:

-When people reach the age of 40, hormone changes start to occur.
-The amount of hormones in the body slowly declines and this can lead to unwanted weight gain (7).
-Hormones trigger weight gain in several ways.
+When people reach the age of 40 or so, hormone changes start to occur.
+The amounts of various hormones in the body slowly decline or shift and this can lead to unwanted weight gain (7).
+Hormone changes can trigger weight gain in several ways.
 They affect how food is used or stored, they can increase appetite, and they can cause cravings for certain foods.

 Hormone changes may also affect the way that certain foods are metabolized by the body (8).
-For example, at times of low estrogen levels women often crave bread and starches, because the body uses carbohydrates for energy during this time.
-Foods high in sugar or fat are usually preferred by people with low thyroid hormone levels.
+Certain hormones interacting with each other may lead to cravings for carbohydrates, for example.
 These cravings can lead to overeating and weight gain.

-Lower energy levels may make it difficult for older people to exercise.
+Lower energy levels due to hormone shifts may make it difficult for older people to exercise.
 Inactivity causes weight gain, which can add pounds at any age.

 Metabolism, the rate at which your body burns calories, does decrease with age, especially after 40.
 This can be accelerated by medical problems and medications.
 When your body’s ability to burn energy begins to decline it puts you at risk of gaining weight.